MattWellie/image_tweaker/README.md

 Concept shamelessly borrowed from https://github.com/STulling/ImageReconstructor and I've no doubt that this is a shitty implementation, I've never done anything with images before so this is a Social Distancing instigated hackaround

+Current version is manual_pixel_picker_rgb_weighting.py For this version I've parsed the input images as a numpy array, removed any pixels which are transparent, or where the RGB values are equal (creating greys).
+Of the remaining pixels I take the most common other pixel.
+This works for the pokemon images as there is typically one dominant colour.
+Can't say how transferrable this would be to complex PNGs... but that would defeat the aim of colour substitution really, so dominant coloured inputs should be used.

+It also has a level of weighting on the image comparison method, making Green the most important RGB value, then Red, then Blue.
+In theory this is more representative of human vision, so should produce an input more like you'd expect.
+It doesn't address the other RMS issues, e..g adjusting for brightness, or improving on RMS as a comparison method.

 Scripts: